Sun, May 20, 2018 (rain or shine) 11:30 am– 3:30 pm White Horse Park

-- This program with help us get a detailed snapshot of the health of the St. Martin River in Ocean Pines.
-The more people who help us by brining their water samples, the more accurate the snapshot will be.
-Additionally, folks who bring samples or visit our booth will be able to get information and assistance with how to help play a role in the health of the water around them.
+- This program will help us get a detailed snapshot of the health of the St. Martin River in Ocean Pines.
+The more people who help us by bringing their water samples, the more accurate the snapshot will be.
+Additionally, folks who bring samples or visit our booth will be able to get information and assistance on how to help play a role in the health of the water around them.

 Bring your water to Ocean Pines Bay Day!